5 Must-Know Facts About Creating HIPAA-Compliant Apps

 In this article, we'll cover how to build HIPAA-compliant web apps so that you can create patient portals, data management tools, clinic onboarding sites, and more while staying in compliance with privacy regulations.

-#1: First, what is HIPAA?
+#1: What is HIPAA?

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that requires all healthcare organizations to maintain the privacy and security of patient health information.
 Any web application that deals with protected health information (PHI) must be HIPAA-compliant in order to ensure patient privacy.